top of page

 Objective: To enhance speech rhythm and fluency.

 How to Do It: Sing simple songs with clear and slow lyrics.
 Encourage your child to join in and sing along.
-Songs with repetitive phrases are excellent as they help reinforce language structures.
+Songs with repetitive phrases are especially effective as they help reinforce language structures.
+Singing together also makes learning fun.

 4. Blowing Activities